DC 7806Skin Conditions38 CFR § 4.118

 A 0% rating requires: No more than topical therapy required over the past 12-month period and at least one of the following.
 A 60% rating requires: At least one of the following.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Dermatitis or eczema?
+What evidence supports a higher rating for Dermatitis or eczema?

-What is the C&P exam like for Dermatitis or eczema?
+What happens at the C&P exam for Dermatitis or eczema?

 Get a Personalized Rating Analysis